tgi-point/tgi-point.github.io/privacy_wakers_en.md

 Usage, Performance and Miscellaneous
 We may use third-party Service Providers to provide better improvement of our Service.

-Zendesk
-Their Privacy Policy can be viewed at https://www.zendesk.com/company/privacy-and-data-protection/

 GDPR Privacy
 Legal Basis for Processing Personal Data under GDPR